is the Wheeler Center for Advanced Studies?

 Yes.
 Magnet students must maintain a B average or

 above in science & math classes.
 Students who receive a grade below a B in science or math classes are placed on academic probation and must earn a B or higher in the subsequent course to remain in the program.
-In addition, Magnet students must receive a passing grade in all math and science classes to remain in the magnet program.
+In addition, Magnet students must receive a passing grade in all math and science classes and remain on grade level to continue in the magnet program.

 Can a student drop out of

 We hope that doesn't happen!
 However, magnet students sometimes find the program is not a good fit and they can drop the program.
 If they live in the Wheeler district, they must still meet all existing high school graduation requirements.
-Students from outside the Wheeler attendance zone who leave the program must return to their districted high school and will be subject to Georgia High School Association rules for transfer students.
+Students from outside the Wheeler attendance zone who leave the program can request to stay at Wheeler or return to their districted high school and will be subject to Georgia High School Association rules for transfer students.
 Typically, this means that the student would not be allowed to participate in competitive varsity sports for one year.

 does a student apply to be a part of the Center for

 The program is designed for entry at the ninth grade level.
 Students who are interested in applying must apply in the fall of eighth grade.
 The deadline for application is always the first Friday of December.
 Applicants are evaluated on a number of criteria including middle school grades, teacher evaluations, standardized tests and PSSS (non-CCSD students) or ReadiStep (CCSD students).
 Students are then ranked according to these criteria, and top students receive an offer of admission in February.

 for magnet students?